diefenbach/django-lfs/docs/how_to_variants.rst

 3. Click on *"Add product"* in order to add new product
 4. Enter the *"Name", the "slug", the "SKU" and the "Price"* of the product and click on *"Add product"*
-5. You can now enter further data as you would do for standard products.
+5. Now you can enter further data as you would do for standard products.
 Please note that this are in this case just default values, which can be overwritten for every single variant later
 6. Change the product's type from *"Standard"* to *"Product with variants"*